ludocode/onramp/docs/status.md

 \* Bitfields are parsed but ignored.
 This is a valid implementation of the spec, except for missing required diagnostics (e.g. preventing taking the address of a bitfield member.)

 \* Initializers are fully implemented and do work but they are grossly inefficient.
 A simple static array of `char` will emit initializaton bytecode an order of magnitude larger than the actual data.
-There is also no support yet for zero or uninitialized storage (i.e. there is no "bss" section.)
+Initializers at file scope also allow arbitrary expressions which should be forbidden.

 ### Preprocessor